valyakin/new-obyteorg/docroot/user/pages/03.platform/03.identity/_article/article.md

         </div>
         <div class="info-block">
             <h2 class="title">Steem attestation bot</h2>
-            <p>This attestors is not available anymore, but their published data can be still used.
-It verified that a user had a Steem account and optionally published the user's Steem username and reputation.
+            <p>Verified that a user had a Steem account and optionally published the user's Steem username and reputation.
 Applications may choose to offer some privileges to users with high Steem reputation.
-If the Steem username is published then other users can send payments to the attested user by typing "steem/username" instead of Obyte address.</p>
+If the Steem username is published then other users can send payments to the attested user by typing "steem/username" instead of Obyte address.
+This attestor was stopped and doesn't create new attestations since Steem forked in 2020 but its published data can be used by apps forever.</p>
         </div>
     </div>
     <!--